tsolace/turbochan/readme.md

 ## Dependencies

-Install these with LuaRocks, stupid!
+Install these with LuaRocks-5.1, stupid!

  - turbo
  - lua-requests